telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/overview.md

 * If the name of the `DataMember` (i.e. the table to bind to) is not specified, __the first Table of the DataSet__ will be bound to the `DataSource`.
 * If the `DataSource` references a strongly typed array of objects (business objects) these objects must contain public properties.
-* If the `DataSource` is a business object, the `DataMember` property specifies the name of the method which should be invoked to retrieve the data.
+* If the `DataSource` is a business object, the `DataMember` property specifies the name of the method that should be invoked to retrieve the data.
 * If the `DataMember` property is not specified, the constructor of the type will be invoked.
 * If the constructor or the method contains arguments they can be specified through the `Parameters` collection of the `ObjectDataSource` component.
 * You can also bind to an `ArrayList`.
 A feature of the `ArrayList` is that it can contain objects of multiple types.
 The `ObjectDataSource` component binds to such a list despite the types of items in it.
 The only requirement is that they provide public properties with the same names as they are used in the expressions.